rottenberry/typo-js/README.md

 # Typo
-The module provides some typographical stuff: declensioning, transforming zeros to K and so on.
+The module provides some typographical stuff: pluralization, transforming zeros to K and so on.
 The module works both in Node.js and browsers environments.

 ## API: